sensu/sensu-docs/README.md

-# Sensu Docs Site
+# Sensu Documentation

-Welcome to the Sensu Documentation!
+Welcome to Sensu Docs!
 This repository is the new home of all Sensu-related documentation and we appreciate your help in maintaining it.
-View it at [docs.sensu.io](https://docs.sensu.io).
+You can view the live site at [docs.sensu.io](https://docs.sensu.io).

 ## Why this project

-Contribution was too complicated when working with [sensu-docs](https://github.com/sensu/sensu-docs) build depending on the private website code.
-In addition, this new site gives us:
+Contribution was too complicated when working with the now-deprecated [sensu-docs-legacy](https://github.com/sensu/sensu-docs-legacy) project.
+Building it depended on proprietary website code.
+In addition to making the build independent of our marketing website, this new project gives us:

 - **Much faster** rendering times
 - Versioned documentation per project all in one place